 Lucy and Edmund Pevensie return to Narnia with their cousin Eustace where they meet up with Prince Caspian for a trip across the sea aboard the royal ship The Dawn Treader.
 Along the way they encounter dragons, dwarves, merfolk, and a band of lost warriors before reaching the edge of the world.

 The Borrowers are small, 15cm high humans who live in the English hinterland.
 They live out their lives in mouse-hole sized nooks in human homes, and survive by 'borrowing' all they need ...
 See full summary »

 Based on the classic children's novel by John Masefield, the story follows the exploits of a young boy, Kay Harker, who finds himself drawn into a world of magic and danger when he ...
 See full summary »

-Eustace is sent to a horrible school, and finds a friend in Jill Pole, who's also running from the bullies and looking for a place to hide.
-The two of them are magically transported from the garden shed into the magical world of Narnia, where they are entrusted with a task by Aslan: to rescue the king's stolen son, Prince Rillian.
-Together with Puddleglum the Marshwiggle, they must travel north across the mountains, dodge dragons and giants, and journey down into the earth itself to rescue Rillian from the Green Lady.
+Eustace is sent to a horrible school and finds a friend in Jill Pole, who's also running from the bullies and looking for a place to hide.
+The two of them are magically transported from the garden shed into the magical world of Narnia, where they are entrusted with a task by Aslan: to rescue the king's stolen son, Prince Rilian.
+Together with Puddleglum the Marshwiggle, they must travel north across the mountains, dodge giants, and journey down into the earth itself to rescue Rilian from the mysterious evil that holds him bound there.
 Written by

 Experiment House satirizes progressive educational institutions such as Summerhill School in England, which were fashionable at the time.
 CS Lewis also based Jill Pole's experiences of bullying on some of his own.
 In the book, the head of the school is female.
 See more »